 3. Referral Information

 In JobScore referrals are not considered a primary or a secondary source.
 Referrals can be entered into the system in many ways.
 A referral might come in because someone shared a job with friends on Facebook, sent an email, or added them directly to the system.
-That's the "how" of the referral.
+That's the "how" and the "where" of the referral.
 Referral information is stored in the "referred by" attribute which includes the person who referred the candidate's name and email.

 Referral information tracks *who* is responsible for a referral - and gets credit for them.